rust-lang/book/nostarch/chapter10.md

 These rules apply to `fn` definitions as well as `impl` blocks.

-The first rule is that the compiler assigns a lifetime parameter to each paramter that’s a reference.
+The first rule is that the compiler assigns a lifetime parameter to each parameter that’s a reference.
 In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a>(x: &'a i32)`; a function with two parameters gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32,
 y: &'b i32)`; and so on.